kevin-qualls/AlphaGomoku/index.md

 [7] Silver, D., Schrittwieser, J., Simonyan, K., Antonoglou, I., Huang, A., Guez, A., … Hassabis, D. (2017).
 Mastering the game of Go without human knowledge.
 Nature, 550(7676), 354–359. doi: 10.1038/nature24270

+-- Describes reinforcement learning algorithm used for AlphaGo Zero to defeat AlphaGo 100 times to 0.

 [8] Dieleman, S., De Fauw, J., Kavukcuoglu, K. (2016).
 Exploiting Cyclic Symmetry in Convolutional Neural Networks, https://arxiv.org/pdf/1602.02660.pdf

+-- Describes how to train a neural network model for images that demonstrate symmetry.
+This is helpful, since the Gomoku Board is 15x15 and has symmetric properties.

 [9] DATA 2040 Lecture 21 - Lecture 22: Reinforcement Learning

+-- Describes how reinforcement learning can pick up helpful, unconventional strategies.
 ...

 # Some Final Exploration